iamda6d/anthropic/README.md

 ## A Note on Transparency

 I am 62 years old.
+That surprises most people when they meet me.
 I don't have a PhD.
-My degree is in Film from the University of Michigan, and I was once a television comedy writer.
+That surprises my mother.
+My degree is in Film from the University of Michigan, with a minor in architecture.
+I was once a television comedy writer.
 These facts might disqualify me in some screening processes.
 I've chosen to lead with them rather than hope no one notices, because the role I'm applying for is fundamentally about trust — and trust begins with honesty about who you are.

 ---